HaohaoNJU/CenterPoint/README.md

 Besides, it is running inference on [WaymoOpenSet](https://waymo.com/intl/en_us/dataset-download-terms)
 ![gif](doc/seq0_fp.gif)

+# Setup

+The project has beed tested on *Ubuntu18.04* and *Ubuntu20.04*, It mainly relys on TensorRT and cuda as 3rd-party package,  with the following versions respectively:
+*vTensorRT : 8.0.1.6
+*vCuda : 11.3

+Note that this project does not rely on *PCL* and *Boost* by now, however they may be used in the future and has been writen in CMakeLists.txt.

-You may firstly build the project by executing the following commands:
+After installation, you may then build the project by executing the following commands:

 ```
 cd /YOUR/PATH/TO/centerpoint/src